yajurrsharma/mood-notes/README.md

 npm install react react-dom axios npm install --save-dev vite
 ```
-in the Frontend Folder via Git Bash (You should have Node.js installed).
+in the Frontend Folder via Git Bash (you should have Node.js installed).

 ---